armatita/armatita.github.io/README.md

 <a id="Graphic-Design"></a>
 # Graphic Design

 I've used mostly vector graphics for a number of tasks related to branding, marketing, aesthetics, user experience, and art.
+You can check my [Behance profile](https://www.behance.net/pedrocorre8962/) for a better experience in analyzing graphical material.

 <a id="Branding-and-Logos"></a>
 ## Branding and Logos

+You can see a better presentation of this project in my [Behance profile](https://www.behance.net/pedrocorre8962/).

 ![Logos](img/logolist.png)
 <small>From left to right the logos of GEOMS2 (2013), anteia (2015), UncerTZ consortium (2016), Kartotrak (2018; "flat" style modification of a logo **not originally designed by me**), Isatis.neo (2018).
 The order is cronological.
 All of the projects were made with vectorial graphics.
 My software of choice to do so is [Inkscape](https://inkscape.org/).</small>